testingisdocumenting/znai/td-documentation-cli/documentation/snippets/java.md

 :include-java: HelloWorld.java

-Instead of copy and pasting text between sources, you can refer it inside documentation.
+Instead of copy and pasting text between sources, you can refer to it inside your documentation.

     :include-java-doc: HelloWorld.java